voicerol/car-factory/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains three folders, where:

 - `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies
+- `lib`: the folder to maintain packages
 - `steps`: the folder to maintain project-steps
+- `temp` : the folder to maintain templates

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.